-Organizational Management is currently a part of the Business Administration department and students completing this accelerated adult degree program will receive the Bachelor of Science in Business Administration with an emphasis in Organizational Management.
+Organizational Management is currently a part of the Business Administration department and students completing this accelerated adult degree program will receive the Bachelor of Science in Business Administration with Organizational Management concentration.
 The student, with assistance of the advisor, is responsible for selecting course work that will satisfy both the University's general core curriculum requirements and OM requirements for this concentration.
-The student must have completed at least 123 hours to graduate.
+The student must have completed at least 120 hours to graduate.